ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 that isn't the case, your message has to be padded.

 By default, this module automatically pads your messages according to [PKCS#7](https://tools.ietf.org/html/rfc2315).
-Note that this padding scheme always adds at least 1 byte of paddding.
+Note that this padding scheme always adds at least 1 byte of padding.
 If you are unsure what anything of this means, we **strongly** recommend you to use the defaults.

-If you need to encrypt without padding, or want to use another padding scheme, you can disable PKCS#7 padding by passing `false` as the last argument and handling padding yourself.
+If you need to encrypt without padding or want to use another padding scheme, you can disable PKCS#7 padding by passing `false` as the last argument and handling padding yourself.
 Note that if you do this and your operation mode requires padding, `encrypt` will throw if your plaintext message isn't a